-According to the complaint, the child was born in May 2014 with a Chordee penis (bent penis) and hypospadias (a condition where the urethra is not at the tip of the penis).
+According to the complaint, the child was born with a Chordee penis (bent penis) and hypospadias (a condition where the urethra is not at the tip of the penis).
 Consequently, he could not be circumcised until he could be evaluated by a urologist.
-The defendant urologist assessed the child’s condition, and in March 2015 performed both a Chordee repair (a glanuloplasty to correct the hypospadias) and a circumcision.
+The defendant urologist assessed the child’s condition, and in performed both a Chordee repair (a glanuloplasty to correct the hypospadias) and a circumcision.

 The action is pending in Wayne County, Michigan Circuit Court.